Interactive Brokers Review 2023: Pros & Cons

 The next step is about accepting the terms and conditions of Interactive Brokers.
 I would recommend at least skimming through them.
 After this, they will ask for proof of your identity and extra tax-related information.

 Finally, you only need to fund your account for it to be complete.
-While this is not the most straightforward procedure, I do not think this is too complicated.
+While this is not the most straightforward procedure, it is not too complicated.

 If you want more information on the process, I have a guide on creating an Interactive Brokers account.